 A picture shows a bee collecting nectar from a flower at a bee farm in the rebel-controlled town of Hamouria,

-Syrian beekeepers work on hives at a bee farm in the town of Hamouria, in the eastern Ghouta region on the outskirts of the capital Damascus.
+Beekeepers work on hives at a bee farm in the town of Hamouria, in the eastern Ghouta region on the outskirts of the capital Damascus.

-A Syrian beekeeper applies smoke through a smoker to facilitate inspecting hives at a bee farm in the town of Hamouria.
+A beekeeper applies smoke through a smoker to facilitate inspecting hives at a bee farm in the town of Hamouria.

-A Syrian man rides his bicycle past a man selling grains during a halt in fighting on February 29, 2016 in city of Douma, in Eastern Ghouta.
+A man rides his bicycle past a man selling grains during a halt in fighting on February 29, 2016 in city of Douma, in Eastern Ghouta.

-Syrians stand next to a stall to sell grains in the city of Douma.
+People stand next to a stall to sell grains in the city of Douma.

-A Syrian man and child sit together and have a meal in a makeshift stall at night, in the city of Douma.
+A man and child sit together and have a meal in a makeshift stall at night, in the city of Douma.

 A picture shows the lights of makeshift stalls at night in the city of Douma.

 A man cleans the solar chargers those people started using as an alternative to acquiring electricity power in the Syrian city of Douma.